probaxeoxebra/probaMinkoski/Explicacions/stRotation.md

 b = c + R(a-c) = (I-R)c + Ra

-Expressing the vectors as columns, this expression is as follows:
+Expressing the vectors as columns, the calculations are as follows:

 * Euclidean Rotation: